-- (a) Designated sworn and professional staff trained on the use of the ALPR may gather data using this technology. - (b) Only designated staff engaged in official duties, conducting audits of ALPR, or database maintenance will have access to ALPR data. - (c) An ALPR shall only be used for official legitimate law enforcement business. - (d) An ALPR may be used in conjunction with any routine criminal investigation.
-Reasonable suspicion or probable cause is not required before using an ALPR. - (e) While an ALPR may be used to canvass license plates around any crime scene, particular consideration should be given to using ALPR equipped cars to canvass areas around homicides, shootings, and other major incidents.
-Partial license plates reported during major crimes should be entered into the ALPR system in an attempt to identify suspect vehicles. - (f) No member of the Ventura County District Attorney's Office shall operate ALPR equipment or access ALPR data without first completing department approved training. - (g) No ALPR operator may access agency, state, or federal data unless authorized to do so. - (h) Investigators shall visually verify the vehicle's license plate to ensure the ALPR read the plate correctly.
-Investigators shall confirm the alert/want is still active with the Ventura County Sheriff's Department Dispatch prior to stopping a vehicle based upon the ALPR alert alone. - (i) In the event tht an ALPR misreads a license plate, the operator (investigator) utilizing the system shall notify the Investigator assigned to the Ventura County Auto Theft Task Force or the Supervising Investigator of the Southern California High Tech Task Force to correct the data.
-The investigator assigned to the Ventura County Auto Theft Task Force or the Supervising Investigator assigned to the Southern California High Tech Task Force is charged with correcting data errors.
+(a) Designated sworn and professional staff trained on the use of the ALPR may gather data using this technology.

+(b) Only designated staff engaged in official duties, conducting audits of ALPR, or database maintenance will have access to ALPR data.

+(c) An ALPR shall only be used for official legitimate law enforcement business.

+(d) An ALPR may be used in conjunction with any routine criminal investigation.
+Reasonable suspicion or probable cause is not required before using an ALPR.

+(e) While an ALPR may be used to canvass license plates around any crime scene, particular consideration should be given to using ALPR equipped cars to canvass areas around homicides, shootings, and other major incidents.
+Partial license plates reported during major crimes should be entered into the ALPR system in an attempt to identify suspect vehicles.

+(f) No member of the Ventura County District Attorney's Office shall operate ALPR equipment or access ALPR data without first completing department approved training.

+(g) No ALPR operator may access agency, state, or federal data unless authorized to do so.

+(h) Investigators shall visually verify the vehicle's license plate to ensure the ALPR read the plate correctly.
+Investigators shall confirm the alert/want is still active with the Ventura County Sheriff's Department Dispatch prior to stopping a vehicle based upon the ALPR alert alone.

+(i) In the event tht an ALPR misreads a license plate, the operator (investigator) utilizing the system shall notify the Investigator assigned to the Ventura County Auto Theft Task Force or the Supervising Investigator of the Southern California High Tech Task Force to correct the data.
+The investigator assigned to the Ventura County Auto Theft Task Force or the Supervising Investigator assigned to the Ventura County Auto Theft Task Force or the Supervising Investigator assigned to the Ventura County Auto Theft Task Force or the Supervising Investigator assigned to the Ventura County Auto Theft Task Force or the Supervising Investigator assigned to the Southern California High Tech Task Force is charged with correcting data errors.

-415.5 ALPR DATA COLLECTION AND RETENTION
+416.5 ALPR DATA COLLECTION AND RETENTION